hbayerlein/uav_data_harvesting/README.md

 The city environments from the paper 'manhattan32' and 'urban50' are included in the 'res' directory.
 Map information is formatted as PNG files with one pixel representing on grid world cell.
 The pixel color determines the type of cell according to

 * red #ff0000 no-fly zone (NFZ)
+* green #00ff00 buildings blocking wireless links (UAVs can fly over)
 * blue #0000ff start and landing zone
-* yellow #ffff00 buildings blocking wireless links (also obstacles for flying)
+* yellow #ffff00 buildings blocking wireless links + NFZ (UAVs can not fly over)

 If you would like to create a new map, you can use any tool to design a PNG with the same pixel dimensions as the desired map and the above color codes.